33 things you might not have known about the Sagrada Família

-From the origin of the cult to Saint Joseph to the controversy of the AVE
+From the origin of the cult of Saint Joseph to the controversy of the AVE

-BarcelonaOf the Sagrada Família, which these days is the protagonist because the Pope will commemorate on the 10th the centenary of the death of Antoni Gaudí, many books have been written.
-Almost everything is known or has been studied, but there are some curiosities that perhaps not everyone knows about the great temple that has now become the most emblematic image of Barcelona.
-We have selected 33, a symbolic number that appears in the magic square of the Passion facade, in which, by cheating a little, all the numbers in the grid, in any row, column, and diagonal, add up to 33, which is the supposed age of Christ when he died.
+BarcelonaOf the Sagrada Família, which these days is the protagonist because the Pope will commemorate the centenary of Antoni Gaudí's death on the 10th, many books have been written.
+Almost everything is known or studied, but there are some curiosities that perhaps not everyone knows about the great temple that has now become the most emblematic image of Barcelona.
+We have selected 33, a symbolic number that appears in the magic square of the Passion facade, in which, by cheating a little, all the numbers in the grid, in any row, column, and diagonal, add up to 33, which is Christ's supposed age when he died.

 Throughout the 19th century, in a context of both liberal and workers' revolutions, and a rise in anticlericalism and scientific positivism, the Catholic Church promoted the cult of Saint Joseph as a model for Christian working families.
-In 1870, Pope Pius IX declared Saint Joseph patriarch of the Church, and in 1955 another pope, Pius XII, decided that May 1st would be celebrated as the feast of Saint Joseph the Worker to counteract socialist Labour Day.
-In Catalonia, from the outset, the cult had great devotion and at the initiative of the Spiritual Association of Devotees of Saint Joseph, created in 1866 by, among others, the bookseller Josep Maria Bocabella, a plot of land was purchased in 1881, for 172,000 pesetas of the time, in the municipality of Sant Martí de Provençals to build an expiatory temple for the sins of men, which would be paid for with alms and donations.
-It would be dedicated, however, to the entire Holy Family, as had already been requested years earlier by Father Josep Manyanet i Vives, whom John Paul II made a saint in 2004.
+In 1870, Pope Pius IX declared Saint Joseph patriarch of the Church, and in 1955 another pope, Pius XII, decided that May 1st would be celebrated as the feast of Saint Joseph the Worker to counteract the socialist labor day.
+In Catalonia, from the beginning the cult had much devotion and at the initiative of the Spiritual Association of Devotees of Saint Joseph, created in 1866 among others by the bookseller Josep Maria Bocabella, a plot of land was purchased in 1881, for 172,000 pesetas of the time, in the municipality of Sant Martí de Provençals to build an expiatory temple for the sins of men that would be paid for with alms and donations.
+It would be dedicated, however, to the entire Holy Family, as had already been requested years before by Father Josep Manyanet i Vives, whom John Paul II made a saint in 2004.

 The first architect

-The first stone of the temple was laid on March 19, 1882, Saint Joseph's Day, with the blessing of Bishop José María de Urquinaona of Barcelona (the one in the square).
+The first stone of the temple was laid on March 19, 1882, Saint Joseph's Day, with the blessing of the bishop of Barcelona José María de Urquinaona (the one from the square).
 The architect at that time was Francesc de Paula del Villar, who since 1877 had made several versions of the project, the last of which included a bell tower of about one hundred meters.
-He resigned in 1883, partly because he was lacking materials to reinforce the columns of the crypt, but above all due to disagreements with Bocabella's advisor, Joan Martorell, architect of the Palau de Pedralbes, who recommended Antoni Gaudí to continue the works, his disciple and collaborator with whom he had made a failed project for the facade of the cathedral.
+He resigned in 1883, among other things because he lacked materials to reinforce the columns of the crypt, but above all due to disagreements with Bocabella's advisor, Joan Martorell, architect of the Palau de Pedralbes, who recommended Antoni Gaudí, his disciple and collaborator with whom he had made a failed project for the cathedral facade, to continue the works.

 The crypt